Advantages of Weight Stack Machines

 With any weight stack machine, you're able to target a specific muscle or muscle group.
 This is great for those who want to zone in on an exact area to tone and build muscle.

-Typically, it's easy to tell which muscles a weight machine is designed to train, as they usually have an informational sticker or sign posted within eyesight that includes a diagram and explanation of the muscles targeted by the exercise.
+Typically, it's easy to tell which muscles a weight machine is designed to train, as they usually have

 With some machines, it's even possible to target various muscle groups depending on how you position yourself while using the machine.
 In this sense, weight machines can also be very versatile.